zorael/kameloso/README.md

 Before allowing *anyone* to trigger any restricted functionality, the bot will try to identify the accessing user by querying the server for what **services account** that user is logged onto, if not already known.
 For full and global administrative privileges you will need to be logged into services with an account listed in the `admins` field in the configuration file, while other users may be defined with other per-channel permissions in your [`users.json`](#other-files) file.
 If a user is not logged onto services it is considered as not being uniquely identifiable and cannot be resolved to an account.

 In the case of [**hostmasks mode**](https://github.com/zorael/kameloso/wiki/On-servers-without-services-(e.g.-no-NickServ)), the above still applies but "accounts" are derived from user hostmasks.
 See the **Admin** plugin `!hostmask` command (and the [`hostmasks.json`](#other-files) file) for how to map hostmasks to would-be accounts.
-Hostmasks are a weaker solution to user identification, but not all servers offer services..
+Hostmasks are a weaker solution to user identification, but not all servers offer services.

 ### **Twitch**